SameerMesiah97/to-do-list-app/README.md

 # to-do-list-app

-Basic To-do List web application.
-Built using HTML, CSS and EJS for Front-end with Node.js for Back-end.
+This a basic To-do List web application that has been hosted at https://tranquil-ridge-12828.herokuapp.com/.

+Front-end has been built using HTML, CSS and JavaScript (with EJS) and Back-end has been built with Node.js.The Github repository contains the server, HTML and CSS files to build the application.